Still Worried About Bend Radius? Come and See the Bend-Insensitive Fiber Optic Cables

 The cable multiplier is determined by industry standards and cable type.
 For fiber optic cables, the cable multiplier is six times for cables rated 5000 volts or less, eight times for cables rated over 5000 volts.

 Bend insensitive fiber patch cable is designed to transmit light with minimum loss even if they are bent beyond the bend radius.
 In these BIF optical cables, an optical “trench” - a ring of lower index of refraction material - is built into the fiber to basically reflect the lost light back into the core of the fiber, thereby minimizing data loss.
 Bend insensitive fiber cable offers greater flexibility in demanding environments than traditional fiber cable.
 It is typically used in data centers or any space constrained area where tight bends and flexibility are required.
-Bend insensitive fibers are available in 50/125 MMF (OM3 and OM4) and 9/125 SMF versions.
+In terms of fiber cable types, like regular fiber optic cables, bend-insensitive fiber also has two major types: bend single mode fiber (9/125 SMF) and bend insensitive multi-mode fiber (50/125 OM1/2/3/4/5 MMF).

 Figure 3: Bend Insensitive Fiber